jntm7/Yumikord/README.md

 ### 🔨 Step 3:

 Invite your bot to desired Discord server using the **OAuth2 URL Generator**:

 - Navigate to `Discord Developer Portal > Settings > OAuth2`.
 - Under `OAuth2 URL Generator`, assign the `bot` scope.
 - Under `Bot Permissions`, assign the bot **all the text permissions**, as well as **connect, speak under voice permissions**.
+- Copy the created URL to invite the bot to your server of choice.

 ### 🔨 Step 4: